psf/black/README.md

 * remove a trailing comma if there is a single argument to a call

+* if top level functions were separated by a comment, don't put four empty lines after the upper function

 * fixed missing space in numpy-style array indexing (#33)

 * fixed spurious space after star-based unary expressions (#31)